Yahoo! Finance Premium Review

 If you’re looking for something more like The Motley Fool, with articles based around individual stocks or groups of stocks to watch, Yahoo!
 Finance Premium also has that.
 The platform calls it a blog, but don’t underestimate it.
 The articles that appear on the blog are very good at highlighting stocks to watch, as well as opportunities around specific stocks or industries.

 Premium members get access to far more advanced technical charts than those available to free Yahoo!
 Finance users.
 The technical charts are surprisingly good, with around 100 indicator overlays and the ability to compare multiple stocks or indices on a single chart.
 One of the unique features is that you can also overlay corporate events other than dividends and earnings reports, such as corporate deals, leadership changes, and financing and product announcements.

 Still, Yahoo!
 Finance Premium is not a dedicated technical charting platform.
-There are no features in the technical charts that you can’t get elsewhere, including for free (e.g. with ThinkorSwim).
-But, the important thing is that they’re good enough that the majority of traders can get by with technical analysis without every having to leave the Yahoo!
+There are no features in the technical charts that you can’t get elsewhere, including for free (e.g., with ThinkorSwim).
+But, the important thing is that they’re good enough that the majority of traders can get by with technical analysis without ever having to leave the Yahoo!
 Finance platform.

 Research Reports & Company Outlooks